Cpcrook/SurveyBuilder/README.md

 TODOs / What I would have done differently
 ==========================================

-I'm a bit pressed for time with both work and school, but here are my thoughts:
+I'm a bit pressed for time with both work and school, but here's my self-critique:

 * Write tests: server-side, client-side, and end-to-end (Protractor)
 * Utilize FluentValidation for server-side validation